BLCM/modding-web/_pages/community.md

-- A [newer community modding Discord server exists](https://discord.gg/x5uQjE6), which was started by Exotek, specifically geared towards BL2/TPS modding (though some BL1 talk most likely occurs there as well.
+- A [newer community modding Discord server exists](https://discord.gg/x5uQjE6), which was started by Exotek, specifically geared towards BL2/TPS modding (though some BL1 talk most likely occurs there as well).

 - BL2 Reborn has [their own Discord server](https://discord.gg/Rakbg5F).